Âé¶¹ÊÓÆµ

 We're Here to Support You

-Our Veterans Coordinator, Sherry Lyle, will guide you through the process.
-Email Sherry at veterans@rivier.edu.Ìý
+Our Veterans Coordinator will guide you through the process.
+Email us at veterans@rivier.edu.Ìý

 Explore Programs